tkem/mopidy-mobile/README.rst

 Mopidy Mobile
 ========================================================================

-Mopidy Mobile is a Mopidy_ Web client extension and hybrid mobile app, currently supporting iOS 7+ and Android 4.4 and higher.
+Mopidy Mobile is a Mopidy_ Web client extension for mobile devices, and a `hybrid app`_ for Android version 4.4 and higher.
 Users of older Android versions may still access the Web extension using Google's `Chrome browser`_.
+On Apple devices, the Web client should work with iOS 7 or higher.

 Installation